ImperialCollegeLondon/safedata/build_notes.md

 Because nearly all of the actual user changes happen in the vignette and R files, it is easy to forget to update the documentation, so a full checking process starts there.
 The code below runs the full checking process on your local machine.
-The code in `build_and_check.sh` but is reproduced here to show the steps.
+The code in `build_and_check.sh`  is reproduced here to show the steps.

 ```sh